Privacy Policy Template, Free Download 2026

 When Do You Need a Privacy Policy?

-Your business serves customers in the European Union and must comply with the General Data Protection Regulation (GDPR), which requires a comprehensive privacy policy disclosing data collection practices, legal bases for processing, data subject rights, and international data transfer mechanisms.
+Your business serves customers in the European Union and must comply with the General Data Protection Regulation (GDPR), which requires a thorough privacy policy disclosing data collection practices, legal bases for processing, data subject rights, and international data transfer mechanisms.

 Your business uses third-party services such as Google Analytics, Meta Pixel, email marketing platforms, or payment processors that collect user data on your behalf, and you need to disclose these data-sharing practices to users as required by both law and the third-party service providers' own terms of service template.